-The structural difference between the two models has important geometric implications.
-In the Robertson--Walker case $I^1_1 \times_f R^{3}(c)$, the temporal warping emphasizes cosmological evolution and is naturally suited for studying expanding or contracting universes.
-On the other hand, the static nature of the model $\mathbb L^3_1(c)\,{}_f\times I$ studied in this paper leads to a different variety of submanifold configurations.
+On the other hand, the structural difference between the two models has important geometric implications.
 In particular, from the viewpoint of the theory of \textit{non-degenerated} submanifolds, the space-like base in the static space-time $\mathbb L^3_1(c)\,{}_f\times I$ allows for different geometric behaviors compared to the time-like base of Robertson--Walker space-times.
 One of the main differences is the causality of the vector fields $T$ and $\eta$ defined by the decomposition \eqref{Decompofpartialw}.
 Unlike the Robertson--Walker space-times, where $T$ and $\eta$ have opposite causal character---that is, one of them is space-like while the other is time-like---in the space-time $\mathbb{L}^3_1(c)\,{}_f\times I$, either $T$ or $\eta$ can be light-like.

 In this direction, we investigate surfaces in the static space-time $\mathbb L^3_1(c)\,{}_f\times I$ with light-like $\left(\frac{\partial}{\partial z}\right)^T$.
 Section~2 recalls the fundamental notions of submanifold theory and fixes the notation that will be used throughout the paper.
 In Section~3, after constructing explicit examples of surfaces with light-like $\left(\frac{\partial}{\partial z}\right)^T$, we derive a characterization of surfaces with this property.
 Section~4 contains the main result, \Cref{L31cfI-ClassA-MainThm}, which provides a complete local classification of class~$\mathcal A$ surfaces in $\mathbb L^3_1(c)\,{}_f\times I$.
 Finally, in Section~5, we present applications of \Cref{L31cfI-ClassA-MainThm}, yielding all pseudo-umbilical and totally umbilical surfaces with light-like $\tfrac{\partial}{\partial z}$.